Oxeeql/PowerSploit/README.md

+# About this Fork

+included a working invoke-mimikatz version, and renamed commands from powerview to avoid conflict with the commands of the Active Directory Module

 ### PowerSploit is a collection of Microsoft PowerShell modules that can be used to aid penetration testers during all phases of an assessment.
 PowerSploit is comprised of the following modules and scripts:

 ## CodeExecution